Infamy to Victory: FDR as Commander in Chief in World War II / Online Program

 Tuesday, July 19

-Registration is required.
-You can register below or by contacting Donald, our Adult Program Coordinator, at firstname.lastname@example.org.
+Click the link below to register for Infamy to Victory or contact Donald, our Adult Program Coordinator, at email@example.com.

 On December 7, 1941 the United States – ranked 17th in the world in military power at the time – was unexpectedly plunged into World War II.
 A grueling 1,365 days later we emerged as the world’s first Superpower.
 This presentation outlines how Franklin Roosevelt’s leadership addressed some of the major challenges to win victory in a global war, bringing us from a ‘day of infamy’ to ‘absolute victory. ’Interactive discussion topics include: Why is the role of Commander-in-Chief so important?
 What actions did FDR take to mobilize the country for war?
 How did being Assistant Secretary of the Navy during World War I help FDR as Commander in Chief?
 How did the wartime conferences of the Big Three shape the strategies and conduct of the war?
 How did Roosevelt’s famous communication skills help win the war?